Japanese American Incarceration: Records of the War Relocation Authority, 1942-1946

 Description

-The Records of the War Relocation Authority document the day-to-day running of the 10 relocation camps from 1942-1946.
-The collection is organized by relocation center.
-Records include reports and correspondence on issues such as security, education, health, vocational training, agriculture, food, and family welfare.
+The War Relocation Authority Records document the running of 10 relocation camps from 1942-1946.
+The collection is organized by relocation center and covers issues such as education, health, vocational training, food, and family welfare.
 Records of the War Relocation Authority, 1942-1946, Field Basic Documentation is an invaluable resource for scholars interested in better understanding the World War II incarceration of Japanese American citizens and residents.
 The War Relocation Authority (WRA) was a government agency tasked with rounding up Japanese Americans, incarcerating them into camps, determining their loyalty or disloyalty to the United States, and resettling them into U.S. society.
 The records are expansive, providing an excellent portrait of incarceration camp management, the failings of the segregation process, and the mindset of Japanese American incarcerees in the camps.
 In addition, the collection includes significant material on public relations and military recruitment.

 Alt Name